 The realistic sample of 116 stream stars as observed by GDR3 includes the observational uncertainties.
 This means that the phase-space positions of the stars are distributions.
 We cannot translate these distributions directly into angle-action coordinates because the AvGF method (Section~\ref{stream_aaf}) numerically estimates the angles, actions and frequencies for points individually.
 Alternatively, we can generate random samples according to the simulated uncertainty distributions as described in Section~\ref{real_sample}, and optimise each one of them using the median-based method of Eq.~\ref{max_dkl_median}.

 Figure~\ref{corner_obs_err} shows in blue the marginal distributions of the results of the optimisations for different combinations of free parameters.
-The distributions are estimated using a KDE method from a set of $650$ optimisations.
+The distributions are estimated using a KDE method from a set of $700$ optimisations.
 The diagonal panels include a histogram of the results and a vertical dashed red line marking the reference potential.
 In the lower panels, the solid blue line marks the region containing 68 per cent of the distribution, and the dashed blue line the 95 per cent.
 The mean is marked by a large blue dot, and the reference potential by a large red dot.
 The numerical values of the mean and standard deviation of each parameter are given in the third column of Table~\ref{opt_median_table_b}.
-The results are compatible with the reference potential for all free parameters except for the halo scale length $a_{\rm h}$.
-In this case, the systematic bias is of about $12$ per cent of the reference.
-The standard deviations are similar for all free parameters and are in the range of about $\Range{8}{14}$ per cent.
+The results are compatible with the reference potential, and the standard deviations are in the range of about $\Range{6}{9}$ per cent for all free parameters.